Moving into your new home in Belgium? Get yourself connected with our guide to setting up TV, home phone, and internet in Belgium.

 Although these services were once provided by different companies, these days the biggest telecommunications providers in Belgium are increasingly diversifying their output.
 The biggest TV, internet, and phone providers in Belgium include the following:

 Providers will often offer discounted packages that include television, landline telephone, and broadband connections.
 Some of these companies also include discounts for mobile phone subscriptions, too, so it’s best to shop around to get the best deal for you.
-The easiest way to do this is with a comparison site like Aanbieders, who also offer a connection service should you wish to take the stress out of getting connected.
+The easiest way to do this is with a comparison site like Aanbieders, which also offers a connection service should you wish to take the stress out of getting connected.

 Television in Belgium is generally good quality and widely accessible.
 Both Flemish and French public TV networks are available digitally, alongside a range of other national and international channels.